 - All faculty and staff authenticate through Shibboleth to access Slack.

-Is Slack FERPA and HIPPA compliant?
+Is Slack FERPA and HIPAA compliant?